Some Thoughts on Training the "Come" Command

 Be consistent with this behaviour, it really matters in this exercise.

-The test:- have a friend or family member hold some crappy dry food in their hands.
+The test:- have a friend or family member hold some low value dry food in their hands.

 Get them to entice your hungry dog to follow them as they walk away.